Function Notation Explained: Definition, Examples, Practice & Video Lessons

 This means when the input is 4, the output of the function is 11.
 Function notation is versatile and can use different letters to name functions, such as g(x) or h(x), but the process of substitution and evaluation remains the same.

-When functions are graphed, the input corresponds to the x-coordinate, and the output corresponds to the y-coordinate on the graph.
-To find h(-2) for a function h(x) graphed as a curve, locate the point where x = -2 on the x-axis, then find the corresponding y-value on the curve.
+When functions are graphed, the input values correspond to points on the x-axis, and the output values correspond to points on the y-axis.
+To find the output for a given input, locate the input value on the x-axis, then find the point on the curve directly above or below it.
+For instance, if the function h(x) is graphed and you want to find h(-2), you find -2 on the x-axis and then identify the y-value of the point on the curve at that x-coordinate.
 If the y-value is 3, then h(-2) = 3.

 Understanding function notation is essential for working with functions in algebra and calculus.
 It allows you to clearly express and evaluate functions, whether given by equations, ordered pairs, or graphs.
 Remember, the key idea is that the function takes an input x and produces an output, often denoted as f(x), g(x), or h(x), depending on the function's name.